 Relocatable laboratories also take UKCRIC activities into schools and communities that would not normally have access to or engage with such activities.
 The Bristol Infrastructure Collaboratory partnered with DAFNI to develop an immersive data presentation facility to support these important engagement activities which form a key part to support co-production methodologies.

 "Our City’s collaborative ethos is reflected on our Urban Observatory’s name as well as our approach, where co-production is at the heart of establishing research capabilities that study and address the challenges of modern infrastructure across sectors.
 At the Bristol Infrastructure Collaboratory, we develop the capability, skills and interactions between stakeholders that are required to deliver the next generation of infrastructure systems."

-DR THEO TRYFONAS, UKCRIC BRISTOL INFRASTRUCTURE COLLABORATORY LEAD
+PROF. THEO TRYFONAS, UKCRIC BRISTOL INFRASTRUCTURE COLLABORATORY LEAD

 Photo credit: Martyna Bober on Unsplash

 Watch the Urban Observatories presentation or download the slides as a PDF.